dbollinger/ember-demo/express-server/README.md

 ### Responsive styles

 It is often tempting to chase after complex solutions for responsive tables.
-However, best practices really stress that the best way to display tabular data using standard tables.
+However, best practices really stress that the best way to display tabular data is simply to use standard tables.
 With this in mind, I generally recommend the following approach for tabular data on smaller viewports:

 1. Ensure the table's container is as wide as possible (i.e. 100% of its container)
 2. Ensure the table's container allows horizontal scrolling.